xprov/NeuralNetwork/README.md

 ```

 # Typical usage
-Let's train a Network using data from the ``detectShape`` file.
-In this
+Let's train a Network using data from the
-example, the input are binary pictures of size 40x40.
-Consequently, there needs
+``Example/threeShapes/data/threeShapes.csv`` file.
+In this example, the input
+are binary pictures of size 40x40.
+Consequently, there needs to be 1600 input
-to be 1600 input neurons on the first layer.
-The output is layer must have size
+neurons on the first layer.
+The output is layer must have size 3 since the data
-3 since the data is classified in three categories :
+is classified in three categories :

-1. Straight line.
+1. Straight line (first output neuron).
-2. Rectangle.
-3. Triangles.
+2. Rectangle (second output neuron).
+3. Triangles (third output neuron).

 Here we choose to have 3 hidden layers of size 20, so the "-l" argument is
 "1600,20,20,20,3".
 Finally, we stop the learning once our network has obtain at
 least 90% accuracy on the genaralization set.

 ```
-./trainBPN -d ../Example/detectShape -l 1600,20,20,20,3 -a 99 -e myTrainedNN
+./trainBPN -d ../Example/threeShapes/data/threeShapes.csv -l 1600,20,20,20,3 -a 99 -e myTrainedNN
-Input file: ../Example/detectShape
+Input file: ../Example/threeShapes/data/threeShapes.csv
 Read complete: 100000 inputs loaded

  Neural Network Training Starting: